Buffer Fragmentation, Retained Views, and External Memory

 Your Task

-Write a program that demonstrates and quantifies retained backing-store memory.
-The script should perform two separate tests:
+Write a program that demonstrates and measures retained backing-store memory.
+The script should perform two separate tests.

-• After the loop, ensure the original large buffer is eligible for garbage collection and, if possible, invoke the GC.
+- After the loop, make sure the original large Buffer is eligible for garbage collection and, if possible, invoke the GC.

 The Goal